Stop Press Girl: Plot

 The next morning Arthur and Aunt Mab discover Jennifer has gone, working out she is heading for London after reading an article about the train miraculously stopping, with Arthur worrying that her abilities will cause chaos in London.
-In the city, Jennifer visits Fairfax & Sons and asks to see Roy but is mistakenly introduced to his father John Fairfax who takes Jennifer on a tour round their London factory and showroom.
-During the tour all the machines and clocks stop and after Jennifer leaves Roy arrives and tells his father about Jennifer's abilities.
-Later, Jennifer attempts to stop a smash and grab robbery but ends up being bundled into the thief's car, which breaks down.
-The thieves are caught but Jennifer is knocked out in the process, causing the car to start up again as her powers stop working while Jennifer is asleep or unconscious.
-Jock rescues her from the police and writes an article about her involvement in stopping the robbery which prompts Angela to become interested in her story.
+In the city, Jennifer visits Fairfax & Sons and asks to see Roy but is mistakenly introduced to his father John Fairfax ,who takes Jennifer on a tour round their London factory and showroom.
+During the tour all the machines and clocks stop ,and after Jennifer leaves ,Roy arrives and tells his father about Jennifer's abilities.
+Later, Jennifer attempts to stop a smash -and-rab robbery but ends up being bundled into the thief's car, which breaks down.
+The thieves are caught ,but Jennifer is knocked out in the process, causing the car to start up again as her powers stop working while Jennifer is asleep or unconscious.
+Jock rescues her from the police and writes an article about her involvement in stopping the robbery ,which prompts Angela to become interested in her story.